tonydipalmo/Indiana-SOS-Scraper/README.md

-Scrapes the Indiana SOS for business information, this script uses 2Captcha to solve captcha requests - more information on that can be found here: https://pypi.org/project/2captcha-python/
+Scrapes the Indiana SOS for business information, in the future, we'd like to add additional states to be scrape.

+For captcha solving, this script uses 2Captcha - more information on that can be found here: https://pypi.org/project/2captcha-python/

 Make sure to update your Chrome Driver path, and 2Captcha API details in the .env file.
 Finally, install the dependencies required via the requirements.txt file.